computergeek1507/KicadHelper/README.md

 This tool 'helps' me manager/fix Kicad Projects.

+First Tab does find/replace in selected file.
+Second Tab will find missing footprints.
-First Tab with Copy/Rename Kicad Files for generating new Kicad Project based on an existing design.
+Third Tab will add Digikey, LCSC, MPN Partnumbers based on the Value.(Ignores Footprint ATM) Forth Tab with Copy/Rename Kicad Files for generating new Kicad Project based on an existing design.
-Second Tab does find/replace in selected file.(TODO support Multipe Files) Third Tab will find missing footprints.(TODO not added) Forth Tab will add Digikey, LCSC, MPN Partnumbers based on the Value.(Ignores Footprint ATM)